 What is the Mt.
 Tabor Road Restoration and Pedestrian Safety Project?

 The Mt.
-Tabor Road Restoration and Pedestrian Safety project includes just over a half mile of new road construction, full curbs, gutters, and sidewalks.
+Tabor project includes just over a half mile of new road construction, roadway stabilization improvements, full curbs, gutters, and sidewalks to help improve the neighborhood.
 The need for this project is clear, considering the renewed surface cracking and foundation shifting occurring near the Slate Run creek slopes, along with the lack of any pedestrian facilities along the roadway.
-This project will provide a much needed reconstructed road that will aim to improve both pedestrian safety and provide traffic calming mechanisms.
+This project will provide a much needed reconstructed road that will aim to stabilize and provide a long-term solution to the road-erosion issues, as well as improve pedestrian safety and provide traffic calming mechanisms.

-Additionally, this project will provide a long-term solution to the road-erosion and safety issues on Mt.
+In 2013, a slide occurred on the hillside of Mt.
 Tabor Road.
-Over 4 years ago, a slide occurred on the hillside of Mt.
-Tabor Road.
-The City provided a temporary solution to the road failure and erosion issues 4 years ago, and this new federally funded project (80% federal funding, 20% local funding) will ensure that a long-term solution is in place that keeps residents and families in the neighborhood safe.
-The total anticipated cost for the Mt.
-Tabor road reconstruction project is about $3.1 million, with the city’s 20% percentage being about $620,000.
+The City provided a temporary solution to the road failure and erosion issues at that time, and this new federally funded project (80% federal funding, 20% local funding) will ensure that a long-term solution is in place that keeps residents and families in the neighborhood safe.
+The total anticipated cost for this segment of the Mt.
+Tabor road reconstruction project is about $3.1 million, with the city’s 20% totaling about $620,000.

 The city is utilizing drilled shafts to help stabilize the roadway.
 A drilled shaft system is constructed by drilling a borehole, placing reinforced steel into the drilled shaft, and then filling the remainder with concrete.
 This system helps form a strong retaining wall that will resist further movement of the roadway and hill.